Energy-Consumption Advantage of Quantum Computation: Proofs

 As a prerequisite, we give some more detailed expressions for the cost of the erasure in~\eqref{eq:W_gate_E}.
 We start by recalling that the number of steps $T$ in the Landauer-erasure protocol for each qubit (i.e., for dimension $d=2$) is given, due to Theorem~\ref{thm:ThmErasureBound}, by

-in the limit of vanishing $\eta,\varepsilon\rightarrow 0$.
+as $\eta,\varepsilon\rightarrow 0$.
 This expression will be used for expressing all the erasure-related costs in terms of $\varepsilon$ and $\eta$.
 First of all, the circuit depth~\eqref{eq:D_E} of the erasure part $\mathcal{E}$ in Fig.~\ref{fig:generic_algo} can be expressed as